rynbrd/3d-printer-configs/README.md

 Currently the only slicer I'm using.
 These profiles have been tuned specifically for the above printers and may not serve as a good starting point for yours.
 They are here to serve as my backup and a reference for others.

+# License

+All files here are licensed under the GPL v3.
+See [LICENSE](./LICENSE) for full details.